Nevermore1994/Cpp-Channel/README.md

 ## Installation

-You just need to include the header file
+You just need to include the header file [Channel.hpp](Channel.hpp)

 ## Usage